History of Magor services

 The forecourt also saw a shop refit in early 2022, with new internal signage and a dedicated West Cornwall Pasty Company unit section being added.

-Works to expand the car and HGV parking areas commenced in summer 2022, utilising spare land that has been kept clear since the site was built.
+The car and HGV parking areas were expanded in early 2023, utilising spare land that has been kept clear since the site was built.
 These works will also include a new EV charging hub being added to the existing car park, adding 6 new chargers.
-These works are expected to be completed in late 2022.

 In 1991, whilst the service area was under construction, the Welsh Office announced plans to divert the M4 to the south of Newport.
 This idea has been cancelled and resurrected several times since.